Mactherobot/sdith-rust/project/notes.md

   - Parallelism
   - Memory management (Heap vs Stack)
   - Nightly vs stable performance.
+  - Lookup tables, can we place these in the stack?
 - Benchmarking and profiling
  - What have we done so far?
   - Criterion (cycles and time),